ginnox1/iCADdocs_online/ChannelRatingWSPRO/ChannelRate_WSPRO.md

 - A surveyor's profile data plotted on AutoCAD (preferably using iCAD modules)
 - A drawn cross-section (e.g. digitized from a scanned image.)

+The maximum allowable number of vertices for the cross-section is 100 points.
+Any cross-section in excess of this will not be processed.

 <img src="./media/Image20.png" style="width:7in">

 *A cross-section drawing in AutoCAD ready for use by the module.*